Integration by Parts Explained with Examples: A Step-by-Step Guide

 $$\frac{1}{2}e^{x^2}.$$

-Solution: Choose \( u = x^2 \) and \( dv = xe^{x^2}dx \), then \( du = 2x dx \) and \( v = \frac{1}{2}e^{x^2} \).
+Now we compute the original integral.
+Choose \( u = x^2 \) and \( dv = xe^{x^2}dx \), then \( du = 2x dx \) and \( v = \frac{1}{2}e^{x^2} \).
 Applying the integration by parts formula then gives

 Example 5: Compute